XpressAI/xircuits.io/docs/tutorials/running-a-xircuits-project-template.md

 bash setup.sh
 ```

 For simple project templates, it will usually just perform `pip install -r requirements.txt` that will install the python packages along with Xircuits.
-For more advanced projects, it may download datasets or create directories.
+For more advanced projects, it may download datasets, create directories and other commands.

 **Setup the Iris Classification project template by running `bash setup.sh`.**